Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Discrepancy of GOE matrices

+Note that if $R_k(\delta) = 1$ for all $k$, this would equal exactly one; our goal will be to show that the $R_k(\delta)$ with $k$ close to $n/2$, which are weighted most heavily by the binomial coefficient, are not too large and that this is actually approximately true.

 For the analysis, we follow the approach of Turner, Meka and Rigollet \cite{Turner20} and apply a truncation argument to split the sum into a leading-order term and a lower-order term.
-A careful analysis of the two terms, which is postponed to the next sections, leads to the following results.

-The first lemma shows that the contribution from the lower-order term, which consists of the summands with $k \leq n/4$ or $k \geq 3n/4$, is negligible in the increasing dimension regime.
+A careful analysis of the two terms, which is postponed to the next subsections, leads to the following results.
+The first lemma shows that the contribution from the lower-order term, which consists of the summands with $k \leq n/4$ or $k \geq 3n/4$, is negligible.